This delicious matcha latte gives me energy and a host of other benefits

 1 tsp Lakanto Monkfruit sweetener, or Maple Syrup

 Dissolve the matcha powder in the hot water.
 Add milk, coconut oil, and sweetener (if desired).
+For an extra amount of calm in your day, add 10mg of CBD oil.
 Blend for 60 seconds in a blender.
 If you used coconut oil, your matcha should be super frothy and yummy.
 You can now drink it hot, or over ice.

 I have tried a bunch of different matcha powders, and the ceremonial grades can be very pricey.
 My go-to is Mizuba Organic Culinary Grade, which feels like a ceremonial grade in its taste and color.
 I met the owner, Lauren, at the Echo Park Craft fair not too long ago, and loved hearing her story about working with Japanese tea farmers directly to bring high quality, organic, GMO free matcha to us here in the U.S. They also carry ceremonial grade matcha, but I find their culinary grade very high quality and totally acceptable, especially if you are blending it with milk as I do for a latte.